KeithSistrunk/KeithSistrunk/README.md

 ---

 ### [RedScope AI — OWASP Web Security Red Team Tool](https://github.com/KeithSistrunk)
+-
+AI-powered red team application built to audit web applications against the OWASP Top 10.
+Used to identify and confirm a live XSS vulnerability (OWASP A03:2021) in AuditIQ production — demonstrating a complete offensive/defensive AI security workflow.
+Built as a class project in an AI security engineering program.

 - ✅ Found a live XSS in a production app — real finding against AuditIQ, not a lab target
 - ✅ Agentic AI red-team scanner — autonomous [recon → test → report] workflow